-Despite the ongoing constraints of lockdowns and travel restrictions related to COVID-19 throughout 2020, the Commissioner continued to participate in a variety of events and meetings with community groups, Community Consultative Committees (CCC) and other liaison groups as well as committee and local government meetings, via videoconferences or other remote arrangements.
+Despite the ongoing constraints of lockdowns and travel restrictions related to COVID-19 throughout 2021, the Commissioner continued to participate in many relevant meetings and events via videoconference.
+These included meetings/events with community groups, representative groups, local government and other community related groups and committees.